kevin218/Eureka/docs/source/ecf.rst

 Number of spectroscopic channels spread evenly over given wavelength range

+compute_white
+'''''''''''''
+If True, also compute the white-light lightcurve.

 wave_min & wave_max
 ''''''''''''''''''''
 Start and End of the wavelength range being considered.
 Set to None to use the shortest/longest extracted wavelength from Stage 3.